woody34/blocks/README.md

 ### `npm test`

+Lints the entire prokect, runs all unit tests followed by all cypress specs.

+### `npm run test:unit`

 Launches the jest unit test runner in watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:e2e`

+Runs all cypress cypress specs and dislays a report upon completion.

 ### `npm run cypress`

 Opens cypress test runner and displays all specs to be ran individually.
 See [test runner](https://docs.cypress.io/guides/core-concepts/test-runner.html#Overview) for more information.

-### `npm run test:e2e`

-Runs all cypress cypress specs and dislays a report upon completion.

-### `npm run test:all`

-Lints the entire prokect, runs all unit tests followed by all cypress cypress specs.

 ### `npm run build`